Southern whiteface: Breeding

 Breeds once or twice a year from July to October throughout most of its range; however, timing of breeding in this species can be affected by rainfall in arid regions.
 May breed outside of their usual season following sufficient rainfall, or may not breed at all in years of drought.
 Little is known about bonding in this species and although nesting is often observed in pairs, there have been multiple occurrences of co-operative breeding recorded, with up to 4 adults participating in chick rearing.

 Nesting

 Builds a domed nest with a side entrance, using dry grasses or bark and lining with feathers or fur.
 Nests are often placed in shrubs or tree hollows and can range in height from less than 1m from the ground, to greater than 10 m.
 Eggs are a dull white or buff colour with brown blotching at the larger end, oval in shape and about 18 x 14 mm in size.
 Clutches usually consist of 3-4 eggs.
-Length of incubation period is unknown, but young are altricial and fledge between 14–19 days after hatching.
+Length of incubation period is unknown, but young are altricial and fledge between 14 and 19 days after hatching.